Watson, Watanabe lead Raptors past Magic, 113-02

 TIP-INS

-Magic: G Michael Carter-Wiliams (ankle), C Mo Bamba (hip) and F Otto Porter Jr. (foot) did not play. … The Magic have lost seven straight to the Raptors.
+Magic: G Michael Carter-Wiliams (ankle), C Mo Bamba (hip) and F Otto Porter Jr. (foot) did not play. … The Magic have lost seven straight to the Raptors, and seven of their last eight overall.

-Raptors: Pascal Siakam (rest) and OG Anunoby (knee), Toronto’s top two scorers in Wednesday night’s win over San Antonio, did not play, along with G Kyle Lowry (rest) and G Gary Trent Jr. (ankle). … C Freddie Gillespie will get another 10-day contract this weekend, coach Nick Nurse said.
+Raptors: Pascal Siakam (rest) and OG Anunoby (knee), Toronto’s top two scorers in Wednesday night’s win over San Antonio, did not play, along with G Kyle Lowry (rest) and G Gary Trent Jr. (ankle). … C Freddie Gillespie will get another 10-day contract this weekend, Nurse said.

 UP NEXT